kevinnls/bitesyzedtechdiary/_drafts/2023-09-18-cli-for-plebeian.md

 pdfunite "filename-p4.pdf" "filename-p5.pdf" "filename.excerpt.pdf"
 ```

-But that is two separate commands for just one file and each
+That is two separate commands for just one file and each
 filename and page count needs to be stated so expressly… how is this more
 efficient?

 It isn't.
 But the command line offers so much opportunity
-for efficiency through automation.
+for efficiency through other features such as loops.

-## Automation by looping
+## Loops

 I could simply change my command to go over all the pdf files and
 run the commands for each one.
 By using a variable `${file}`, I